bcgov/public-cloud-techdocs/docs/aws/get-started-with-aws/bc-govs-aws-landing-zone-overview.md

 In this section, we'll provide a high level overview of the components and features of the OCIO's Landing Zone in AWS.

-### Product Registry
+### Platform Product Registry

-The Product Registry service is a comprehensive solution designed to streamline the process of requesting and creating AWS Project Sets for B.C. government ministry teams.
+The Platform Product Registry service is a comprehensive solution designed to streamline the process of requesting and creating AWS Project Sets for B.C. government ministry teams.
 Each Project Set comprises four distinct AWS accounts: Development (dev), Testing (test), Production (prod), and Tools.
 This service plays a crucial role, not just in setting up the necessary AWS infrastructure, but also in managing various aspects of a product's lifecycle in the cloud.

-### Key Features of the Product Registry Service
+### Key Features of the Platform Product Registry Service

 1. **AWS Project Set creation**
    - Helps create a set of four AWS accounts (Dev, Test, Prod, Tools) customized for different stages of the application development lifecycle